 Can Clownfish Co-Exist With Sharks?

 While certain species of clownfish can co-exist peacefully with sharks, other kinds of clownfish are likely to avoid them.
-If you wish to maintain a clownfish in an aquarium, it is ideal for picking one that has a varied ecology.
+If you wish to maintain a clownfish in an aquarium, it is ideal to pick one that has a varied ecology.
 This will ensure that the fish have lots of alternatives for shelter and nutrition should they get hungry or feel the need to hide.

 In a nutshell, clownfish are a kind of fish that are compatible with the company of sharks.
 Clownfish are not typically prey for sharks.
 However, this may change if the clownfish were in the shark’s domain or if the shark was very hungry.